 Function.
-Ether phospholipids are found in animals, archaea, and some bacteria but not in plants and fungi.
+Ether phospholipids are found in animals, archaea, and some bacteria but rarely in plants and fungi.
 They are important structural components of cell membranes and influence their biophysical properties, such as membrane thickness, compression, and rigidness.
 Ether phospholipids further serve as a store of polyunsaturated fatty acids with important biological functions such as arachidonic acid.

 Ether-linked phosphatidylcholine (PC O-), also called platelet activating factor, is the most prominent type of ether phospholipids and induces the aggregation of blood platelets.
 Ether-linked phosphatidylethanolamine (PE O-) serves as a major biosynthetic precursor of some endocannabinoids, biomolecules serving important neurological functions.
 Little is known about ether phospholipids with only one substituent.